Are NFTs bad for the environment?

 Today, there are a few platforms that use this kind of validation, the major one being Algorand.

 For Algorand, sustainability is a core component.
 As the world’s first pure proof of stake blockchain, the Algorand network is designed to minimally impact the environment.
 Because it’s pure proof of stake, it requires minimal computational power or electricity.
-Algorand has been a leader in minimizing the environmental impact of blockchain technology.
+Algorand has been a leader in minimising the environmental impact of blockchain technology.

 Brands can quickly build and launch their own NFT marketplace on the Algorand blockchain using the open-source project Algomart.
-Algomart is a carbon-negative, white-label solution that is fully customizable for brands, created by the engineering team here at DEPT®.
+Algomart is a carbon-negative, white-label solution that is fully customisable for brands, created by the engineering team here at DEPT®.

 It’s also important to call out that Ethereum is in the process of what it calls “The Merge”, where the current Ethereum Mainnet will merge with the beacon chain proof of stake system.
 This will complete the transition to proof of stake for Ethereum, set to finish later this year.
 According to Ethereum, this will “start the era of a more sustainable, eco-friendly Ethereum.”
 If all goes according to plan, this should be a big step in helping brands gain more confidence in experimenting with NFTs without having to sacrifice their sustainability goals.

-The bottom line is this.
-NFTs are not the emission-heavy technology that they’re often painted as.
+The bottom line is this: NFTs are not the emission-heavy technology that they’re often painted as.
 It wholly depends on the technology underpinning their transactions.
 By using carbon-neutral technology, any brand can mint, sell, and re-sell NFTs without going against their principles.

 To learn more about NFTs, and levering eco-friendly tech, reach out to the web3 team at DEPT®.